promise-100/SalesData_Capestone/README.md

- - SQL Queries used:
+- Analysis using SQL Queries used:
-  I used SQL Queries to answer the above listed questions:
+  I used SQL Queries to answer the questions below:
   1. Retrieve the total sales for each product category.

     ```